-The command area of the Damodar Valley Corporation (DVC) is served by a canal network having a total length of 2734 km in the downstream of Durgapur Barrage.
-It is spread over 41 administrative development blocks in the districts of Bankura, East Bardhhaman, West Bardhhaman, Hooghly and Howrah.
-The Damodar Valley Corporation Area (DVCA) canals currently irrigate around 3,32,000 ha in the Kharif season (out of a design area of 3,93,800 hectares), 20,000 ha in the Rabi season on the basis of an earmarked allocation, and an average of 28,000 ha in the summer (Boro) season, depending on the amount of water remaining in upstream reservoirs and after meeting priority needs.
-The total area irrigated (including all sources of water) is approximately 1,00,000 hectares each in the Rabi and Boro seasons.
-The main sources of water in areas that are not covered by canal water are wells and ponds.
+Command area of the DVC served by canal network having total length of around 2734 km in the downstream of Durgapur Barrage and spread over 41 Administrative Development Blocks in the districts of Bankura, East Bardhhaman, West Bardhhaman, Hooghly and Howrah.
+The DVCA canals currently irrigate around 3,32,000 ha in the Kharif season (out of a design area of 3,93,800 hectares), 20,000 ha in the Rabi season on the basis of an earmarked allocation, and an average of 28,000 ha in the summer (Boro) season, depending on the amount of water remaining in upstream reservoirs and after meeting the priority needs.
+The total area irrigated (including all sources of water) is approximately 1,00,000 hectares in Rabi and Boro season each.
+The main sources of water of those parts that are not covered by canal water are ground water, and household and village ponds.